9 Studio apartment storage hacks to reclaim space

 #9 Let your entry set the tone

 Whether your studio apartment is grand or small, it’s essential to create a warm invitation.
+We found such an impressive entrance at the Camden Cotton Mills apartments in Charlotte NC when researching for this post.

 Add hooks to the back of the front door.
 No one likes having coats dumped all over a small space.
 So make it’s obvious where they belong.